wp-plugins/google-adsense-dashboard-for-wp/readme.txt

 - set a default access level.
 You can give access to your Google Adsense Dashboard to users like editors, authors and contributors.

+- has multilingual support, a POT file is available for translations.
+If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

 Using this plugin your data is collected in a fast and secure manner because Google Adsense Dashboard uses OAuth2 protocol and Google Adsense API.

 Related Links: